-Erysimum capitatum – Biennial brightens hillsides with spikes of fragrant, glowing orange “wallflowers” in spring.
-This seed came from particularly well branched plants.
+Erysimum capitatum – photo Annual or biennial brightens hillsides with spikes of fragrant, pale to bright yellow “wallflowers” in spring.
+Parent seed from inland San Luis Obispo County population.
 30 seeds

 Erysimum franciscanum Subshrub with narrow green leaves puts up long stems of fragrant creamy white flowers as long as water is plentiful.
 Original seed from coastal bluffs in Santa Cruz County.
 30 seeds

 Eschscholzia californica – cream fl. – photo This perennial form of California poppy has creamy to pale yellow flowers; it is smaller in stature than many robust orange cultivars, fitting into plantings easily.
 Z6 100 seeds

 Eschscholzia lobbii – photo Diminutive plants produce vibrant clear yellow round flowers in spring and summer.
 Great for containers or rock gardens.
 Annual.
 100 seeds

 Eschscholzia lobbii ‘Sundew’ – Creamy pale yellow poppy flowers are a little larger than the species.
 Easy to grow and quite floriferous.

 Eucrypta chrysanthemifolia – photo Divided mounding foliage has a wafting sweet-lemony smell; small white flowers are carried in loose clusters in spring, early summer.
 Annual, and worth it for the foliage scent alone.

 Festuca californica Dark green leaf blades on 18″ full clumps, this handsome grass is well adapted to summer dry climates.
 It inhabits north facing, often shady slopes Airy fl. stems to 4’+.
 Z8 or less

 Gilia achilleifolia – photo More relaxed in leaf and flower than G. capitata, this easy annual carries cheery bright blue, pale blue or white heads of flowers in spring and early summer.
 100+ seed

 Gilia achilleifolia – white flower White flowered form of this cheery annual-easy and prolific in bloom.
 Reseeds nicely.

 Gilia nevinii – San Clemente, Santa Catalina, Guadalupe islands, California. photo Small starry blue flowers appear for months in abundance among feathery leaves on this charming annual.
 Mounds to 12″.
 200+ seed